Leakage and Interpretability in Concept-Based Models: Existing measures of interpretability and their shortcomings

-Poor intervention performance is in particular a measure of leakage with perfect specificity (leakage has always occurred when performance is poor), but with poor sensitivity (when performance is good, leakage is not guaranteed to be absent).
-Although the leakage scores we propose in Section \ref{sec_def_CTL_ICL} address these issues, intervention performance generally remains a coarse but useful indicator of leakage in CBMs.
+Collectively these issues indicate that poor intervention performance is a measure of leakage with perfect specificity (leakage has always occurred when intervention performance is poor), but with poor sensitivity (when intervention performance is good, leakage is not guaranteed to be absent).
+Although the leakage scores we propose in Section \ref{sec_def_CTL_ICL} address these issues, intervention performance generally still remains a coarse but useful indicator of leakage in CBMs.

 Let us denote by $y_{acc}^{*(k)}$ the task accuracy after all the $k$ concepts have been intervened on in the model under evaluation, which coincides with the accuracy of the final head on the ground-truth concepts.
 As a benchmark of the proposed leakage scores we will use the intervention score

 where $y_{acc}^{(k)}$ is the reference accuracy of the final head when separately trained on the ground-truth concepts.
-It represents the maximal task accuracy attainable by the final head and it measures the fundamental misspecification of the final head with respect to the ground-truth functional dependence $y = f(c)$. $S_{(int)}$ thus quantifies the further decrease in task accuracy caused by leakage on top of the possible final head misspecification.
+It represents the maximal task accuracy attainable by the final head and it measures the fundamental misspecification of the final head with respect to the ground-truth functional dependence $y = f(c)$. $\textrm{S}_{int} $ thus quantifies the further decrease in task accuracy caused by leakage accounting for final head misspecification.
 Its value is independent of the intervention policy adopted.
-Note that $y_{acc}^{(k)}$ coincides with $y_{acc}^{*(k)}$ for a successfully trained hard model, thus $S_{(int)} = 0$ for hard models by construction.
+Note that $y_{acc}^{(k)}$ coincides with $y_{acc}^{*(k)}$ for a successfully trained hard model, thus $\textrm{S}_{int} = 0$ for hard models by construction.